dragonfly-science/dragonfly-website/content/people/hill-moana-tyla/content.md

 Tyla says she carries this proverb with her.

 > Kia tipu, kia hua, kia puāwai – to grow, to prosper, to sustain.
 This describes my journey into the world of data science where there are many pūkenga (skills) and mātauranga (knowledge) to grab hold of.
-I’m looking forward to the future and where data science will take us.”
+I’m looking forward to the future and where data science will take us.